lakalia/dataviz-project/README.md

 Hans Rosling's Gapminder data visualization with drop-down for Total Population, Life Expectancy or UN Fertility on the y axis and slider for animation over time:
 ![image](Hans_Rosling_visualization_w_dropdown_slider.jpg)

-## Proposed Visualization

-The world regions will be faded in the background of the Gapminder visualization until you mouse-over or click on a region in the legend.
-Mousing over or clicking on a region in the legend will highlight that region in the background along with all the graphed datapoints for all the countries that fall in that region.
-Drop-downs will allow the user to choose between visualizing Income per capita, Total Population, Life Expectancy or Fertility on the y axis against Income per capita, Total Population, Life Expectancy, Fertility or Year on the x axis.
-If Year is chosen on the x axis the user will be able to see the path of change over time for any of the other attributes chosen on the y axis and, if Year is not chosen on the x axis, a slider will animate change over time just as in the original Hans Rosling visualization.

 ## Questions & Tasks

 The following tasks and questions drove the visualization and interaction decisions for this project: